-Red Balloon are committed to offering an inclusive curriculum both wellbeing and academic, thus ensuring the best possible progress for all of our students whatever their needs or abilities.
+Red Balloon Education Trust (RBET) - Norfolk is committed to offering an inclusive curriculum both wellbeing and academic, thus ensuring the best possible progress for all of our students whatever their needs or abilities.

-RB Norfolk endorses the 2014 SEND Code of Practice vision of supporting the Education, Health and Social Care needs of young people through a holistic approach.
+RBET- Norfolk endorses the 2014 SEND Code of Practice vision of supporting the Education, Health and Social Care needs of young people through a holistic approach.
 Students referred to Red Balloon have all experienced challenging Social, Emotional and Mental Health (SEMH) circumstances and the majority are supported by an Educational Health Care Plan.
-Within this context RB Norfolk creates an inclusive and safe setting where individuality and difference is celebrated, recognising we all have needs and we all have strengths.
+Within this context RBET-Norfolk creates an inclusive and safe setting where individuality and difference is celebrated, recognising we all have needs and we all have strengths.